WHO IS THE BEST INTERNATIONAL SAILING CLUB?

 WHY NATIONAL SAILING LEAGUES?

-The introduction of SAILING Champions League is based on the successful format of National Sailing Leagues.
-The start was done by Germany, creating the German Sailing League in 2013.
-The format was an idea of consulting and holding company “Konzeptwerft” and leading German sailing clubs as well as German Sailing Association.
+The SAILING Champions League is based on the same proven and successful format of National Sailing Leagues.
+It all started out with a bold experiment in 2013 with the creation of the German Sailing League in 2013.
+The format was the brainchild of consulting and holding company “Konzeptwerft” in conjunction with some of the leading German sailing clubs as well as the German Sailing Association.

-After a very short time, the initiators did get several inquiries from all around Europe and even from the USA.
-In 2014, Denmark was the first European country to adapt the format of a National Sailing League according to the German model.
-In 2018, 17 countries in Europe and the USA are running an own National Sailing League.
-The logical conclusion of this trend: one international League for the national champions and the best of the National Sailing Leagues – SAILING Champions League!
+The concept took off like wildfire and it wasn’t long before it started capturing the attention of sailors in other countries.
+The organisers of the German Sailing League started getting several serious inquiries from all around Europe and even from the USA.
+In 2014, Denmark became the first European country to adopt the format of a National Sailing League along the lines of the German model.
+As of 2018, 17 countries in Europe and the USA are running their own National Sailing Leagues.
+The logical conclusion of this trend?
+One international League for the national champions and the best of the National Sailing Leagues – the SAILING Champions League.

 HISTORY OF SAILING CHAMPIONS LEAGUE

-With a live stream as well as the race analysis by SAP Sailing Analytics, fans and people interested in sailing can follow the races of National Sailing Leagues on the internet and get the fascination of sailing delivered to their home or the club house for public viewing, all presented by sailing experts and TV presenters.
+With a TV live stream as well as in-depth race analysis provided by SAP Sailing Analytics, fans and indeed anyone interested in sailing can follow each race of the National Sailing Leagues in real time on the internet.
+A panel of sailing experts and professional TV presenters bring all the action and excitement directly to people’s homes and sailing clubs around the country.